True Lies: Plot

 Harry breaks out of his restraints and kills his would-be torturers.
-The couple learn that one warhead is set to explode in 90 minutes while the others are loaded onto vehicles to be taken into the mainland via the Overseas Highway, bypassing U.S. Customs.
+The couple discover that one warhead is set to explode in 90 minutes while the others are loaded onto vehicles to be taken into the mainland via the Overseas Highway, bypassing U.S. Customs.
 In the ensuing melee, Harry and Helen kill many of the terrorists, but their main convoy drive off with two warheads, while Aziz carries one on a helicopter.
 Helen is caught by Juno and taken in a limousine following the convoy.

 Gib and other Omega agents pick up Harry.
-Two Marine Harrier jump jets destroy part of the Seven Mile Bridge, intercepting the convoy.
+Two Marine Harrier jump jets destroy part of the original Seven Mile Bridge, intercepting the convoy.
 Hanging from a helicopter, Harry rescues Helen from the limo before it falls off the bridge, killing Juno.
 The warhead left on the island detonates without killing anyone.

-Harry discovers that Aziz and his men are holding Dana hostage in a Miami skyscraper and are threatening to detonate their last warhead.
+Harry is told by Gib that Aziz and his men are holding Dana hostage in a Miami skyscraper and are threatening to detonate their last warhead.
 Harry commandeers one of the jets to rescue her.
 Faisil gets into the building by posing as a news cameraman.
 Dana steals the missile control key and flees to the roof, while Faisil kills several of Aziz's men.
 Aziz pursues Dana onto a tower crane, and then Harry arrives.
 Harry rescues Dana, and after a struggle with Aziz, he has him ensnared on the end of one of the plane's missiles, which Harry fires at a terrorist helicopter, killing Aziz and the remnants of Crimson Jihad.
 Harry, Helen and Dana are safely reunited.

 A year later, Harry and Helen are working together as Omega agents.
 While on a mission at a formal party, they encounter Simon, working as a waiter and pretending to be a spy.
 Simon runs away in fear after they reveal themselves and threaten to kill him to avoid jeopardizing their covers.
 Harry and Helen dance the tango, while Gib pleads for them to take their work seriously.